Data silos: Why they’re a problem and 5 ways to break them down

 What are some hidden financial costs of data silos?

-Siloed data can have negative financial impacts like, higher data storage and management expenses and renewal costs.
+Siloed data can have negative financial impacts, such as higher data storage and management expenses and renewal costs.
 These are the most tangible costs businesses can expect from data silos.
-But data silos also have various hidden costs, including reduced productivity, missed business opportunities, ransomware recovery, and poor-quality customer service.
+But data silos also have various hidden costs, including:

 Ransomware payments or expensive ransomware recovery time and costs can be another unexpected financial burden of data silos.
 Disconnected systems or those operated as “shadow IT” can make it easier for cybercriminals to penetrate and exploit them successfully.